nuxt/vue-meta/README.md

 Please find the documention on https://vue-meta.nuxtjs.org

-> :globe_with_meridians: Please help us translate the documentation into your language
+> :globe_with_meridians: Please help us translate the documentation into your language, see [here](#how-to-translate-documentation) for more information

 ## Examples